fastrgv/MATTA/README.md

 	sox -v 0.8 hi10wpm.wav quiet10wpm.wav

 Note that txt2wav is a cheap & dirty tool to create minimal test input files for wav2txt.
 The WAV headers might be illegal since they are blatantly copied from an existing WAV file.
-Nevertheless, "soxi" seems to accept them.
+Nevertheless, "sox" and "soxi" seem to accept them.
+And if you are going to manipulate them with sox, the output of sox is probably legal.

 ========================================================
 ## How wav2txt Works: